aaronrothschild/fireplace_switch/README.md

 I could have just used some smartplug from amazon and a crusty iPhone app that I had to open...but what kind of control would that ever provide my inner neolithic man-urges?
 Not much.
 Cool to show and use it once.

-Also it's not very wife friendly.
-She doesn't want to open an app to turn on the fireplace.
+Also it's not very non-technical partner friendly.
+My wife doesn't want to open an app to turn on the fireplace.
 She wants a button or remote control that she can rest her fingers upon.
 Not some virtual button.
 The fireplace already has a remote - and she likes it.
 I just want to be able to also do this from my iPhone though....

 To take it to the next level - I got it to work with homekit using a project called [Homebridge](https://github.com/nfarina/homebridge) that lets you connect a LOT of different IoT type-stuff into Apple's homekit.
 Homekit certification is expensive so many products only work with Alexa/Google - not HomeKit.
 Bummer, but Homebridge lets you overcome that.
 So yeah - I can turn on my fireplace from a shortcut on the iphone control center.
 Trés Cool.